divashna/portfolio/README.md

 # Divashna's Portfolio
 A collection of UX/UI projects.
+All rights reserved.